updates5 Things to Consider Before Starting a Car Park Refurbishment

 Car parks don’t suddenly fail.
 They deteriorate quietly over time.

-Water tracks through cracks, chlorides reach the steel, coatings thin under traffic, joints open and drainage slows.
-By the time a deck looks visibly tired, the structure has often been under sustained pressure for years.
+By the point a deck looks visibly worn, the underlying structure has often been exposed to sustained deterioration for years.

 1. What’s the True Condition of the Structure?